ndp/csster/README.markdown

 ## Installation

-All code is packaged into a single Javascript file, [csster.js][http://ndpsoftware.com/csster/csster.js].
-The latest is available on github.
+All code is packaged into a single Javascript file, [csster.js](http://ndpsoftware.com/csster/csster.js).
+The project is hosted on [GitHub](http://github.com/ndp/csster).

 ## Usage